 I don’t want to be harsh by calling Kindle Sniper a scam.
 But it really is misleading.
 The system it promotes doesn’t exist.
 The documents you receive are merely a reproduction of different eBooks about the art of writing and selling eBooks.
 My recommendation is that you should AVOID Kindle Sniper.

-As I mentioned above if you are interested in publishing content & making money from it then you would be better off starting a blog in my opinion – you can actually start one for free over at Wealthy Affiliate (and you’ll get a whole load of training there to learn how to make money from it too).
+As I mentioned above if you are interested in publishing content & making money from it then you would be better off starting a blog in my opinion – you can actually start one for free over at Commission Academy (and you’ll get a whole load of training there to learn how to make money from it too).

 But yeah I’ll just reiterate that I definitely won’t be recommending the Kindle Sniper program as I don’t believe you’ll find any value from it at all & instead of helping you make money the reality is that it will just end up costing you money.